straup/buildingequalsyes/bin/README.md

 Each one of these steps is slow in their own way so take the time to read through this entire document before you start.

+Caveats
+--

+I am almost 100% certain there are better ways to do this.
+Since launching the site I have not been able to revisit the import process.
+What you see here are the results of me cobbling a lot of different pieces together just in order to get things working.
+In many instances speed (and elegance) was sacrificed in the goal of the finished results, namely whether the final data was interesting enough to build a website around.

+Patches and suggestions are definitely welcome.

 Extracting buildings from OSM
 --